An ex-con and a chemist team up to stop a general who has taken control of Alcatraz Island and plans to release nerve gas on San Francisco.

 "I like history too, and maybe when this is all over you and I can stop by the souvenir shop... but right now I just want to find some rockets!"

 I almost hate to say that one of the things I liked most about a Michael Bay film was the writing, but hey, he didn’t write this one, so that’s okay.
 I think the writing in this movie is pretty darn funny.
 All of the characters are larger than life cutouts of what normal people would be, but that’s all right for a movie like this.
 This movie follows tropes and clichés, but it makes it it’s own thing too.
 If you’re looking for brilliant, Oscar winning writing, you’re looking in the wrong place; if you want an action movie with a ridiculous premise and entertaining action sequences, you’re in the right place.
 There are, of course, some moments that go too overboard, and as a result are kind of silly.
-My favorite example of this in this movie is when Sean Connery (“The Untouchables”) steals a Humvee and drives through San Francisco, plowing into cars, causing mayhem and destruction on the streets, and then there are absolutely no consequences for the action.
+My favorite example of this in this movie is when Sean Connery (“Indiana Jones and the Last Crusade”) steals a Humvee and drives through San Francisco, plowing into cars, causing mayhem and destruction on the streets, and then there are absolutely no consequences for the action.
 There are stupid moments in this film; it’s a nineties action movie, what do you expect?

 While the writing is fun, it’s the actors that really give life to this script.
 Nick Cage (“Mandy”) is an actor that, when given the right material, can give a memorable performance (notice I said memorable, not incredible).
 Nick is an actor that, over the years, has started to gain a bit of a cult following for his absolutely bizarre performances.
 Heck, I’ve started to follow him more closely because of how strange he is.
 He’s a man that holds absolutely nothing back, and the results are sometimes unique and wonderful (I mean everyone has seen the “Nick Cage looses his S—t” videos).
 This film came one year after Nick Cage won his Oscar for “Leaving Las Vegas”, and some of Nick’s more eccentric performances were yet to come, but I’d argue that here is where we first started to see inklings of the craziness.
 Nick Cage in this movie is a little more subdued than he was in films like “Con Air” or “Face/Off”, but he’s still got his wacky moments.
 I have to admit, I sort of look forward to Nick Cage movies solely because I know he’ll entertain me with his intensity, and Cage himself seems to have started to realize his fans love that stuff ( look at “Mom and Dad” and tell me that Cage didn’t sign up for that film just so that he could go bonkers).